lel4866/CompareONEToIB.cs/README.md

 The required command line arguments are --symbol, --onedir and --ibdir.

 **--symbol** specifies the index whose options will be checked. spx, rut, and ndx are currently supported.
+This also determines the symbols for the stock/futures positions that will be taken into account.

-**--onefile** specifies the name (including path if necessary) to the ONE file to be processed.
+**--onefile** specifies the name (including path if necessary) of the ONE file to be processed.

-**--onedir** specifies the path to the directory where your ONE files are saved.
+**--onedir** can be used instead of --onefile.
+It specifies a directory where your ONE files are saved.

-**--ibfile**  specifies the name (including path if necessary) to the IB file to be processed.
+**--ibfile** specifies the name (including path if necessary) of the IB file to be processed.

-**--ibdir**  specifies the path to the directory where your IB files are saved.
+**--ibdir** can be used instead of --ibfile, It specifies a directory where your IB files are saved.

-If you specify a directory instead of a file, the program will search for the latest file in the directory whose name matches the proper pattern (yyyy-mm-dd-ONEDetailReport.csv for ONE, and portfolio.yyyymmdd.csv or filtered_portfolio.yyyymmdd.csv for IB).
+If you specify a directory (--onedir, --ibdir) instead of a file, the program will use the latest file in the directory whose name matches the proper pattern (yyyy-mm-dd-ONEDetailReport.csv for ONE, and portfolio.yyyymmdd.csv or filtered_portfolio.yyyymmdd.csv for IB).
-You cannot specify both a file and a directory for the same type (ONE, IB).

 There are two optional command line arguments: